thosgood/this-weeks-finds/markdown/201-250/week202.md

 Press, Cambridge, 2003.
 Also available as [arXiv:math.CT/0305049](http://arxiv.org/abs/math.CT/0305049).

-As you\'ll note, he managed to talk the press into letting him keep his book freely available online!
+As you'll note, he managed to talk the press into letting him keep his book freely available online!
 We should all do this.
 Nobody will ever make much cash writing esoteric scientific tomes - it takes so long, you could earn more per hour digging ditches.
-The only *financial* benefit of writing such a book is that people will read it, think you\'re smart, and want to hire you, promote you, or invite you to give talks in cool places.
+The only *financial* benefit of writing such a book is that people will read it, think you're smart, and want to hire you, promote you, or invite you to give talks in cool places.
 So, maximize your chances of having people read your books by keeping them free online!
-People will still buy the paper version if it\'s any good\....
+People will still buy the paper version if it's any good....

-And indeed, Leinster\'s book has many virtues besides being free.
-He gracefully leads the reader from the very basics of category theory straight to the current battle front of weak n-categories, emphasizing throughout how operads automatically take care of the otherwise mind-numbing thicket of \"coherence laws\" that inevitably infest the subject.
-He doesn\'t take well-established notions like \"monoidal category\" and \"bicategory\" for granted - instead, he dives in, takes their definitions apart, and compares alternatives to see what makes these concepts tick.
-It\'s this sort of careful thinking that we desperately need if we\'re ever going to reach the dream of a clear and powerful theory of higher-dimensional algebra.
-He does a similar careful analysis of \"operads\" and \"multicategories\" before presenting a generalized theory of operads that\'s powerful enough to support various different approaches to weak n-categories.
+And indeed, Leinster's book has many virtues besides being free.
+He gracefully leads the reader from the very basics of category theory straight to the current battle front of weak $n$-categories, emphasizing throughout how operads automatically take care of the otherwise mind-numbing thicket of "coherence laws" that inevitably infest the subject.
+He doesn't take well-established notions like "monoidal category" and "bicategory" for granted - instead, he dives in, takes their definitions apart, and compares alternatives to see what makes these concepts tick.
+It's this sort of careful thinking that we desperately need if we're ever going to reach the dream of a clear and powerful theory of higher-dimensional algebra.
+He does a similar careful analysis of "operads" and "multicategories" before presenting a generalized theory of operads that's powerful enough to support various different approaches to weak $n$-categories.
 And then he describes and compares some of these different approaches!

-In short: if you want to learn more about operads and n-categories, this is *the* book to read.
+In short: if you want to learn more about operads and $n$-categories, this is *the* book to read.

-Leinster doesn\'t say too much about what n-categories are good for, except for a nice clear introduction entitled \"Motivation for Topologists\", where he sketches their relevance to homology theory, homotopy theory, and cobordism theory.
+Leinster doesn't say too much about what $n$-categories are good for, except for a nice clear introduction entitled "Motivation for Topologists", where he sketches their relevance to homology theory, homotopy theory, and cobordism theory.
 But this is understandable, since a thorough treatment of their applications would vastly expand an already hefty 380-page book, and diffuse its focus.
-It would also steal sales from *my* forthcoming book on higher-dimensional algebra - which would be really bad, since I plan to retire on the fortune I\'ll make from this.
+It would also steal sales from *my* forthcoming book on higher-dimensional algebra - which would be really bad, since I plan to retire on the fortune I'll make from this.

-Secondly, Michael Batanin has worked out a beautiful extension of his ideas on n-categories which sheds new light on their applications to homotopy theory:
+Secondly, Michael Batanin has worked out a beautiful extension of his ideas on $n$-categories which sheds new light on their applications to homotopy theory:

 11\) Michael A. Batanin, The Eckmann-Hilton argument, higher operads and